vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 *put a picture of frequency domain representation of sine and cosine*

-Now you can see why almost all technical analyses start with cosines - they are just easier without the j-operator and negative sign.
-Hopefully it is now clear that we need negative frequencies to fully represent a signal.
+Finally, you can see why almost all technical analyses start with cosines - they are just easier without the j-operator and negative sign.
+Hopefully it is now clear that we need negative frequencies to fully represent an arbitrary signal.
-### The Problem of Images
+### Low- vs. High Side LO Injection

 The example of downconversion in the first section imposed that wLO was lower than wRF.
 This is called low-side injection.
-We could have generated similar downconverted IF signals by having wLO > wRF.
+We could have generated similar down-converted IF signal by having wLO > wRF.
 This is called high-side injection.
+The figure below shows the down-converted spectrum.

+Put *picture of high side injection*

+Notice that the spectrum is mirrored compared to the low-side injection case.
+This is quite important, and needs to be corrected by the digital signal processor.
+If there was another down-conversion step to a second IF using high-side injection, then this spectrum will mirror again, restoring the correct spectral shape.

+As an aside, this is only an issue because the signal spectrum is not symmetric - which is often the case with single sideband modulation.
+If we used both sidebands to have a symmetric baseband signal, as is the case with double sideband modulation, then this flipping of the spectrum would not be of concern.

+The choice of low- vs high-side injection depends on the system design and the occupancy of the spectrum around the desired signal.
+Here are some advantages to using high-side injection:
+- Enhanced filter rejection: Since the LO is located at a frequency higher than the RF signal, good filters can be designed to select the IF signal and reject higher frequencies.
+- Improved Linearity: Since the LO is much farther away from the IF, there are lower LO-feedthrough problems arising from leakage of LO into IF.
+- Lower Noise: Designing the LO at a higher frequency makes it less susceptible to flicker (1/f) noise and other low frequency spurious signals.

+### The Problem of Images

+So far we have only considered a single RF channel being down-converted to lower frequencies.
+In reality, this is rarely the case.
+There are neighboring channels on either side of the desired RF channel that also get down-converted.

+As a special case, consider the situation where the LO is located exactly between the desired signal and undesired channel.
+In the example below, the LO is used in high-side injection to down-convert the desired RF channel.
+Unfortunately, there is an another channel for which the same LO acts as low-side injection.

+When the spacing between channels is exactly twice IF, both the desired and image channels down-convert to the same frequency.
+The undesired channel that overlaps the desired one is called the image.
+If the image channel has a high signal level, it can completely swamp out the desired signal.

+Put *picture of the image problem*

+#### Image Filtering and Choice of IF

+The classical method to avoid the image problem is to filter it out preemptively.
+A bandpass filter is placed before the mixer to remove the image frequency, called the "image reject filter."

+The effectiveness of this approach depends on the trade-off between the IF frequency and channel selection.
+- Choose a high IF.
+	- Image filtering is easy because the filter has sufficient rejection at twice the IF frequency, where the image is located.
+But, high IF makes it difficult to select the proper channel using a channel select filter because it may not have sufficient rejection to suppress the neighboring channel.
+- Choose a low IF.
+	- Channel selection becomes easy because highly selective filters can be designed at lower frequencies.
+The rejection of image frequency becomes harder due to limited rejection of the image-reject filter at image frequency.

+This trade off is shown in the figure below.

+Put *picture of image reject vs channel select tradeoff*

+Suppose there were no interferers, like in space applications, would we still use image-reject and channel select filters?
+The answer is yes.
+Even if no signals are present, there is still thermal noise to deal with.
+Using filters to suppress noise levels improves the SNR of the system.

+The metric most commonly use to measure the level of image rejection is called image rejection ratio (IRR).
+IRR is defined as the ratio between the IF signal level from the desired signal, to the IF signal level produced from the image frequency.
+We want this ratio to be as high as possible, and is often expressed in decibels (dB).

+There are ways to circumvent the trade-offs from imposed by the image reject superheterodyne architecture described here.
+They include direct downconversion, dual downconversion and image reject architectures, among others.

+But, that will have to wait for another day.